JoseDeFreitas/wikipedia-edits-chart/README.md

 it may take some seconds for users that have made many edits.
 Based on some requests I made, it takes roughly 500ms per 1000 edits. **Please, don't overwhelm the API**.
+- The timezone used by the program is UTC.
+This is because it's faster this way for the user to get the chart (as he would need to also type in the timezone they want).
+However, I may introduce the feature to select a specific timezone in the future.

 [^1]: The shape of the months are different from one another because, instead of printing the days as GitHub does, it prints them like a normal calendar.
 You can